linode/docs/docs/guides/tools-reference/tools/how-to-use-ack-command/index.md

     echo '--pager=less -RFX' >> ~/.ackrc

-### Getting a Count of Files
+### Get Count of Files

 A basic usage of *ack* is simply getting a count of the relevant files in a source code directory.
-You can achieve this with:
+You can achieve this using the following command:

     ack -f | wc -l